More About Messages

 If we continue to wait for change to occur, water will quickly become a precious resource of future conflicts and wars.

-With life comes strings, limitations, or boundaries.
+With life comes strings, limitations, and boundaries.
 We can embrace the possibilities or remain safely in place.

-Both images speak to the struggle of choice and are examples of how image and words can play an equal role in the narrative.
-Symbolically in Safe Place, a self-reflective poem forms a solid typographic block visually expressing the heavy weight of the unknown the figure carries upon her shoulders.
+Both images in my Strings series speak to the struggle of choice and are examples of how image and words can play an equal role in the narrative.
+The self-reflective poem, Safe Place, forms a solid typographic block that visually expresses the heavy weight of the unknown and pressures to conform, burdens that are carried upon the shoulders of the figure.
 In contrast, the poem in Possibilities alludes to the positive inner voice that pushes the figure forward toward what is possible.

 Possibilities reveals the hidden rebel from within.
 It captures the self that shouts and demands the freedom to take a chance towards a private truth.
 It inspires the self, who embraces stumbles along the path, to accept the differences and see the possibilities.